ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_index.md

 ---
-title: 'Infrastructure as code'
+title: 'Deploy an application to Azure Kubernetes Service'

-minutes_to_complete: 30
+minutes_to_complete: 45

-who_is_this_for: 'This learning path is dedicated developers interested in learning how to automate their cloud deployments using the Infrastructure as Code (IaC).
+who_is_this_for: This learning path is dedicated to developers interested in learning how to deploy applications to Azure Kubernetes Cluster powered by arm64-based virtual machines.

-This learning path explains how to use IaC and Pulumi to automate the deployment of all Azure resources required to deploy a containerized application to Azure Container Instance.

-This learning path is the fifth part of the series: From IoT to the Cloud.'
+This learning path is the fourth part of the series: From IoT to the Cloud.

 learning_objectives:
-    - Set up Pulumi for IaC.
-    - Automate the provisioning of the Azure resources.
+    - Create Kubernetes cluster using Azure Kubernetes Service.
+    - Deploy a containerized application to Azure Kubernetes Service.

 prerequisites:
     - 'Azure subscription.
-Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/'
+Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/.'
-    - 'Visual Studio Code'
-    - 'A free Pulumi account and Pulumi CLI'
-    - 'Node.js'
-    - 'Azure CLI'
+    - 'Ideally you should have completed previous learning paths of this series.'

 author_primary: Dawid Borycki

 ### Tags